mautic/developer-documentation-new/docs/rest_api/stages.rst

 .. vale on

-Add a Contact to a Stage manually.
+Adds a Contact to a Stage.

 .. code-block:: php